turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 In this runbook, you will:

-- Use AWS Service Catalogue to update (TEF/TED/TE) for Blue - Green deployment
+- Use AWS Service Catalog to update (TEF/TED/TE) for Blue - Green deployment
 - Learn how to maintain cloud infrastructure up-to-date

 **Blue - Green Deployment** Using a `Blue <-> Green` deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
 This runbook guides administrators through the process of updating `Blue <-> Green` deployment for TEF, TED and TE.